nettybun/styletakeout/readme.md

 ## TODO

-- Implement +N filename counter and undo the shortest-filepath thing.
-Doesn't work with how Babel runs.

 - Optimize cases that result in `${"css-cHelloMessage.tsx:18:28"}`

   I suppose this can be done _before_ the actual node/path replacement.
 If the